Everything we know about 'Final Fantasy 7 Remake: Intergrade'

 Final Fantasy VII Remake is getting a second wind in 2021.
-It was one of 2020's biggest releases, and at today's State of Play we learned why the game will still be relevant in 2021.
+After making an impact as one of 2020's biggest releases, it was confirmed at the State of Play that the game will still be relevant in 2021.
 Final Fantasy VII Remake: Intergrade brings the game forward to PS5.
-This version serves as a definitive release for the game, adding some additional content and performance enhancements.
-It's release also comes alongside brand-new story content featuring a fan-favorite character from the original 1997 game that didn't appear in the initial release of Remake.
+This version serves as the game's definitive release, adding some additional content and performance enhancements, including a fan-favorite character from the original 1997 game that didn't appear in Remake's initial release.

 Here's everything we know about Final Fantasy VII Remake: Intergrade.